Knowing how to draw a turkey is almost a “must know” for Turkey (bird)

 To draw a turkey may seem just too complicated because of its too many feathers, etc. Yes, I agree, it really looks quite complex.

-So let’s begin, shall we!
-Click on the picture to enlarge it and observe the body, posture, position of turkey’s legs, neck, wings, tail, etc.
+Click on the picture to enlarge it and observe the body, posture, position of the turkey’s legs, neck, wings, tail, etc.

 So sketch these two ellipses and one small ball – that will be the head.

-Now inside of the ellipse sketch another one approximately in the same or similar position as you see on the picture.
+Now inside of the ellipse sketch another one approximately in the same or similar position as you see in the picture.

 Outline the neck.
 This should be easy.
-Draw a weak axis – like line across the center of the head.
+Draw a weak axis–like a line across the center of the head.
 This line will indicate the exact position of the eyes and the beak.

 You see, the whole process of learning how to draw a turkey is not so very complicated after all.